 Factual Reporting: HIGH

-Wired Magazine, based in San Francisco, California was launched in 1993 by avid libertarian Louis Rossetto and Jane Metcalfe, his partner in business and life.
-Wired covers the tech industry such as internet and digital culture, science and security.
-In 1998, Louis Rossetto and Jane Metcalfe sold Wired Magazine to Conde Nast, a unit of Advance Publications Inc. for about $80 million.
-Former editor of the New Yorker, Nicholas Thompson was named editor in chief of Wired in 2017.
+Based in San Francisco, California, Wired Magazine was launched in 1993 by avid libertarian Louis Rossetto and Jane Metcalfe, his partner in business and life.
+Wired covers the tech industry, such as the internet and digital culture, science, and security.
+In 1998, Louis Rossetto and Jane Metcalfe sold Wired Magazine to Conde Nast, a unit of Advance Publications Inc., for about $80 million.
+Former editor of the New Yorker, Nicholas Thompson, was named editor in chief of Wired in 2017.
 Thompson is also a contributor for CBS News and regularly appears on CBS This Morning and CBSN.
 He is a co-founder of The Atavist.

 Funded by / Ownership

 Advance Publication subsidiary Condé Nast Inc. is the current owner of Wired Magazine.
 Wired’s business model is primarily built on advertising.
-However, since January 2018, Wired, like other Condé Nast publications, is subscription based, which allows subscribers unlimited access without display advertising.
+However, since January 2018, Wired, like other Condé Nast publications, is subscription-based, allowing subscribers unlimited access without display advertising.
 All readers have access to the homepage, section front pages, and four articles per month at no charge before being asked to subscribe.

 Analysis / Bias

-In review, Wired publishes magazine stories, news analysis, and web stories with a focus on technology.
-In doing so, they utilize emotive language both in their headlines and body of articles such as “Here’s how facebook actually won Trump the presidency.”
+In review, Wired publishes magazine stories, news analysis, and web stories focusing on technology.
+In doing so, they utilize emotive language both in their headlines and body of articles such as “Here’s how Facebook actually won Trump the presidency.”
 Wired also reports on political issues that are related to the tech industry.
 For example, editor in chief Nicholas Thompson mentions in an interview, Wired’s position on Net Neutrality and why they report on it.
-We examined one of those articles “Kavanaugh On The Supreme Court Could Spell Trouble For Tech”, which favors a left leaning viewpoint on the subject.
+We examined one of those articles, “Kavanaugh On The Supreme Court Could Spell Trouble For Tech,” which favors a left-leaning viewpoint on the subject.